MCreator/MCreator/README.md

 It is used worldwide by Minecraft players, aspiring mod developers, for education, online classes, and STEM workshops.

-## Download and support
+## Download, community, and support

 This repository page is for people looking to contribute to MCreator.
-Visit https://mcreator.net/ to download MCreator as a user and check https://mcreator.net/support to find the support, forums, knowledge base and more.
+Visit https://mcreator.net/ to download MCreator distribution and to engage in the community.
+Check https://mcreator.net/support to find the support, forums, knowledge base, and more.

 ➡️ Download MCreator binary distributions on https://mcreator.net/download.